Employee Recruitment and Selection

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.

-Upon completion of this course, you should be able to do the following:
+Upon successful completion of this course, students should be able to

 - Understand the concept of the person-job match and facilitate its optimization in the staffing process.